ekaputra07/go-retro/README.md

 - [x] Add/Update/Delete cards
 - [x] Move cards to other column
 - [x] See number of online users
+- [x] A timer to allow users fill-in the board with cards within a specified time limit
 - [ ] Group cards
-- [ ] A timer to allow users fill-in the board with cards within a specified time limit
+- [ ] React to a card (thumbs up or emoji?)
 - [ ] Round robin user selection, user are selected randomly after each other during the session
 - [ ] Persistence layer, currently all data stored in memory

 ### Development
 The project is Dockerized so you could simply run `docker compose up` and the application should be accessible via `http://localhost:8080`.
+Or if you're like me, I simply do `go run .` during development.

-As I'm not an UI guy, I'm proudly steal the board design and HTML from https://github.com/mithicher/tasksgram which perfectly suite my needs for a clean design powered by AlpineJS and Tailwind CSS.
+As I'm not a UI guy, I steal and modify the board HTML from https://github.com/mithicher/tasksgram by [@mithicher](https://github.com/mithicher/tasksgram) which perfectly suite my needs for a clean design powered by AlpineJS and Tailwind CSS.